 This potential stems from their ability to offer greater selectivity and better modulatory control at disease mediating receptors.
 Most marketed drugs bind receptors where the body’s own natural molecular activators (i.e. endogenous ligands) bind, specifically to a key part of each receptor’s anatomy called the “active site”.
 In short, most drugs must out-compete endogenous ligands in order to bind to the active site.

 Underlying the robust pipeline is our industry leading proprietary allosteric modulator discovery technology platform.
-Over the last 15 years, we have invested significant resources and time in building the infrastructure and developing the expertise for discovering and developing highly selective oral small molecule allosteric modulators.
+Since founding in 2002, we have invested significant resources and time in building the infrastructure and developing the expertise for discovering and developing highly selective oral small molecule allosteric modulators.

 In short, we are expanding the realm of druggable targets with our technologies for discovering oral small molecule allosteric modulators.